ajude1523/angelinajude.github.io/README.md

 Took part in Business plan presentation and presented a well-designed Pitch Deck bringing in real-time data and figures.
 I presented a complex financial Analysis supporting the profitability of my business from the current market standpoint.
 The Pitch deck was sent to Nexus Venture Partners, India, as a part of my project.
 [Publications](https://github.com/ajude1523/angelinajude.github.io/blob/main/X-Skull_Biz%20Plan_final%20.pptx)

-### Interactive dashboard for Netflix using Tableau.
+### Interactive dashboard for Netflix using Tableau
 Created an interactive and real-time dashboard for Netflix using Tableau as the business intelligence tool as a part of a certification course on data science.
 ![Publications](https://raw.githubusercontent.com/ajude1523/angelinajude.github.io/main/Netflix.png)